growilabs/growi-docs/docs/en/admin-guide/management-cookbook/group.md

 ![group8](./images/group8.png)

-An error will occur as shown in the below image and the user cannot be added to the group, if the user name is not a registered user name.
+if the user name has not been registered yet, an error will occur and the user cannot be added to the group.

 ![group9](./images/group9.png)